 The bill amends subsection 3 of section 15.1-19-16 of the North Dakota Century Code, which pertains to the self-administration of asthma or anaphylaxis medication by students.
 The updated language clarifies that "emergency medication" now includes a prescription drug delivered by inhalation to alleviate asthmatic symptoms, as well as a device that contains a premeasured dose of epinephrine to prevent or treat life-threatening allergic reactions.

-Additionally, the bill removes the term "autoinjectable" from the definition of emergency medication.
-This change aims to broaden the understanding of what constitutes emergency medication for students, ensuring they have access to necessary treatments for asthma and severe allergic reactions while at school.
-The bill received unanimous support in both the Senate and the House.
+Notably, the bill removes the term "autoinjectable" in reference to epinephrine, streamlining the definition of emergency medication.
+This change aims to ensure that students have access to necessary medications in a clear and effective manner, enhancing their ability to manage asthma and severe allergic reactions while at school.
+The bill received unanimous support in both the Senate and House.

 Statutes affected: